dark-code13/cion247.github.io/README.md

 - Java, Kotlin (for Android)
 - React Native, Xamarin
 - Flutter

-## Backend Development:
->This involves the development of servers, databases, and APIs that power web and mobile applications.
-Resources for backend development include:

-- Node.js, Ruby on Rails, Django
-- Python, Java, PHP
-- SQL, NoSQL databases (such as MongoDB, Cassandra)
-- REST, GraphQL APIs

 ## Data Science and Analytics:
 >This involves the analysis and interpretation of large data sets.
 Resources for data science and analytics include: